malinovvski/malinovvski.github.io/_posts/2025-04-05-tryhackme-brains.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel

 ```
-I notice an open port 50000, which takes me to the TeamCity login page.
-Immediately, the version 2023.11.3 in use catches my eye.
+I notice an open port **50000**, which takes me to the **TeamCity** login page.
+Immediately, the version **2023.11.3** in use catches my eye.

 ![jetbrainversion](/images/brains/brainsteamcityversion.png)

-I searched the internet to check if there were any exploits related to this version of JetBrains TeamCity and found the vulnerability [CVE-2024-27198](https://www.rapid7.com/blog/post/2024/03/04/etr-cve-2024-27198-and-cve-2024-27199-jetbrains-teamcity-multiple-authentication-bypass-vulnerabilities-fixed/)
+I searched the internet to check if there were any exploits related to this version of **JetBrains TeamCity** and found the vulnerability [CVE-2024-27198](https://www.rapid7.com/blog/post/2024/03/04/etr-cve-2024-27198-and-cve-2024-27199-jetbrains-teamcity-multiple-authentication-bypass-vulnerabilities-fixed/)

 ## Exploitation
 I launch Metasploit.